This is a complete guide to start using the most popular open-source Test Management tool – TestLink.

-This is most widely used the web-based open source test management tool.
+This is most widely used web-based open-source test management tool.
 It integrates both the Requirements Specification and Test Specification together.
 The user can create test projects and document test cases using this tool.
 We can create an account for multiple users/testers and assign different user roles.
-Admin user can manage test cases assignment task.
+Admin users can manage test case assignment tasks.

 It supports both manual and automated execution of Test cases.
 With this tool, the testers can generate Test Report and Test Plan Documents within a minute.
 It supports the generation of Test reports in MS Word, Excel and HTML formats.

 Benefits Of TestLink